Degree Requirements and Academic Regulations (SOH)

 Department of Health Management and Policy

 Department of Human Science

-All students in the Departments of Health Systems Administration, Human Science, and International Health must achieve the Quality Point Index at the level required by the University in each of their courses, whether major or non-major courses, in order to be promoted.
+All students in the Departments of Health Management and Policy, Human Science, and Global Health must achieve the Quality Point Index at the level required by the University in each of their courses, whether major or non-major courses, in order to be promoted.

 Any grade below D is considered a failing grade.
 If a student enrolled in any of the above listed programs receives a failing grade in a required course, the student must repeat the course.
 Failed courses may be repeated at Georgetown University, or, with the approval of the appropriate department chair, at some other comparable accredited institution of higher education.
 Since repetition of a course may interfere with a student’s planned sequence, graduation may be delayed if it is necessary to repeat a course.